 The best Fitbit Sense 2 and Versa 4 bands

 Fitbit’s latest smartwatches include the Fitbit Sense 2 and the Fitbit Versa 4.
-If grabbing one is on your to-do list, get ahead of the game and start shopping for accessories.
-We’ve rounded up even more options in the dedicated links below, but here are just a few of our favorite picks.
+We’ve rounded up even more options in our dedicated guides for Fitbit Sense 2 bands and Fitbit Versa 4 bands, but here are just a few of our favorite picks.